jameskaupert/learning-stuff/aws-ccp-exampro/25-well-architected-framework.md

 4. Allow for evolutionary architectures - CI/CD, rapid/nightly releases, lambdas deprecating run-times forcing you to evolve
 5. Drive architectures using data - CloudWatch/CloudTrail automatically turned on for collecting data - use this!
 6. Improve through game days - simulate traffic on production or purposefully kill EC2 instances to test recovery

+## Pillar Anatomy

+All pillars follow the same structure

+- Design Principles - list of principles to consider during implementation
+- Definition - overview of the best practice categories
+- Best Practices - detailed information about each best practice with AWS services
+- Resources - additional docs, whitepapers, and videos to implement the pillar